-TENET celebrates its Fifth Anniversary as one of New York’s preeminent vocal ensembles.
-Under artistic director Jolle Greenleaf, TENET has won acclaim for its innovative programming, virtuosic singing and command of repertoire that spans the Middle Ages to the present.
+TENET celebrates its Sixth Anniversary as one of New York’s preeminent vocal ensembles.
+Under artistic director Jolle Greenleaf, TENET has won acclaim for its innovative programming, virtuosic singing and command of repertoire that spans the Middle Ages to the present with a focus on Renaissance and Baroque repertoire.
 TENET features distinguished soloists who shine in one-voice-to-a-part singing and as joined voices in small ensembles.
-TENET is ensemble in residence at the historic St. Ignatius of Antioch Episcopal Church on New York City’s Upper West Side where they have presented critically acclaimed performances regularly.

-TENET sponsors the annual, highly acclaimed Green Mountain Project performances featuring Claudio Monteverdi’s Vespers of 1610 and other reconstructed Vespers by the project’s musical director Scott Metcalfe featuring works by Claudio Monteverdi, Giovanni Gabrieli and their contemporaries.
+TENET sponsors the highly acclaimed Green Mountain Project performances featuring Claudio Monteverdi’s Vespers of 1610 and other newly reconstructed Vespers by the project’s musical director Scott Metcalfe featuring works by Claudio Monteverdi, Giovanni Gabrieli, Marc-Antoine Charpentier and their contemporaries.

 Highlights for TENET’s 2014-2015 season includes performances of J.S.
 Bach Motets with the Sebastians, a return to the Metropolitan Museum of Art for their acclaimed collaboration entitled The Grand Tour, a Southern tour and New York performances of Gesualdo’s Tenebrae Responsories for Holy Saturday, four performances by the Green Mountain Project including Claudio Monteverdi's Vespers of 1610 and a newly reconstructed Vespers featuring works by Marc-Antoine Charpentier, J.S.
 Bach’s St. Matthew Passion under Helmut Rilling for Festival Casals de Puerto Rico, and a theater performance and recording by Jolle Greenleaf, Molly Quinn and Virginia Warnken entitled Concerto delle donne.